 - 10 Barrel Brewing (my favorite, seasonal salad is divine), Deschutes Brewery & Public House, Immersion Brewing, Sunriver Brewing, Three Creeks Brewing, Bend Brewing, Crux.

-Best Coffee Shops in Bend
+Best Coffee in Bend

 It would be a disservice not to mention coffee shops worth visiting.
 Bend takes coffee seriously and the smooth blends prove it.
 Bonus points for bringing a reusable Hydro Flask!